What Are The Side Effects of Kratom?

 - Symptoms of psychosis and mania.
 These are generally only seen in people who have psychotic disorders.
 Any sort of stimulant can trigger psychosis and mania in these cases.

 The long-term safety of kratom isn’t well understood.
-The reason for this is because kratom only entered the bubble of Western science fairly recently.
-There haven’t been a lot of long-term studies done on kratom — at least not in our preferred methodology.
+This is because kratom only entered the bubble of Western science fairly recently.
+There haven’t been many long-term studies on kratom — at least not in our preferred methodology.